-- Depending on the tasks for the PR team
+- Depending on the tasks of the PR team

 Number of publications

-This metrics is one of the easiest to track.
+This metric is one of the easiest to track.
 You can measure a PR campaign’s impact by looking at the number of press clippings about your company or product.
-Getting huge coverage in well-known and credible media publications will easily widen your company’s reach to a broader audience.
-Media with a massive reach will give your company more awareness among its readers.
-However, it can be tempting to publish posts about you on every media platform that can’t resist publishing new content.
-It’s recommendable to do that on websites whose readers could have a high interest in your particular product.
+Getting huge coverage in well-known and credible media publications will easily extend your company’s reach to a broader audience.
+Media outlets with a massive reach will generate more awareness of your company among their readers.
+However, it can be tempting to publish posts on any media platform that churns out new content.
+It’s recommended to limit your outreach to websites whose readers are likely to have a high interest in your particular product.

-You may have heard or even used a more traditional metric called PR value—also called AVE.
-This way of measuring PR success is calculated by multiplying advertising rates by the page percentage your post covers.
+You may have heard of or even used a more traditional metric called PR value (also known as Advertising Value Equivalency, or AVE).
+This method of measuring PR success is calculated by multiplying advertising rates by the page percentage your post covers.

-However, this traditional metric of success is often debated and not effective sometimes—at least among the opinions of most PR managers who understand that PR and marketing or advertising are not the same.
-Therefore, they are too fundamentally different to try to evaluate them with the same method.
+However, this traditional metric of success is often debated and not always effective—at least among the opinions of most PR managers who understand that PR is not the same as marketing or advertising.
+Therefore, they are too fundamentally different to evaluate with the same method.

-In fact, back in 2010, some industry professionals came together in Barcelona to discuss the dismissal of using AVE.
-They elaborated what’s called the Barcelona Principles, which is now largely considered a universal standard in the industry when it comes to PR metrics.
+In fact, back in 2010, some industry professionals came together in Barcelona to discuss the discontinuation of AVE.
+They established the Barcelona Principles at that time, which is now largely considered a universal standard in the industry when it comes to PR metrics.

-This document has since been updated in 2015 and again in 2020, and the Barcelona Principles describes general guidelines PR experts should follow when measuring the success of their PR activities.
-This includes “AVEs are not the value of communications” and “social media can and should be measured consistently with other media channels.”
+Updated in 2015 and again in 2020, the Barcelona Principles describes general guidelines PR experts should follow when measuring the success of their PR activities.
+Notable statements include “AVEs are not the value of communications,” and “Social media can and should be measured consistently with other media channels.”

-Overall coverage or coverage of a specific publication
+Overall coverage or reach of a specific publication

-Public relations activities with no audience are a waste of time for your brand.
+Public relations activities with no audience waste your brand’s time.
 Prize-worthy press releases are senseless if no one reads them.
-It’s also a shame to invest in your PR to only be seen and heard by your own employees.
+It would be a shame to invest in your PR to only be seen and heard by your own employees.

 As a result, the reach of individual posts is an important PR metric to track.
-In addition, this is something that is very easy to find out, because most of these media publications that are posting your story are also selling advertisements.
-Because of that, they’re very good at monitoring who reads their publications, who watches their videos, who tunes into their radio station, and who follows the links to their website.
-All that data is available, and if you work backward you can see how many people and what audience did your message reach on this particular story.
+In addition, this is something that is very easy to find out, because most of the media outlets posting your story are also selling advertisements.
+Because of that, they’re very good at monitoring who reads their publications, who watches their videos, who tunes in to their radio station, and who follows the links to their website.
+All that data is available, and if you work backward, you can see how many people and what kind of audience your message reached with a particular story.
 After that, it’s easy to sum it up for all of those media hits in a month.

-Calculating your PR success this way can be as simple as calculating the possible viewers of a newspaper or the audience of a radio broadcast.
+Measuring your PR success this way can be as simple as calculating the number of possible viewers of a newspaper or the audience of a radio broadcast.
 You can make a better estimation for your company if you use media monitoring tools to assess these variables.
-Finally, it’s much easier to decide and choose where you wish to invest your time and money.
+With this information, it will be much easier to choose where you wish to invest your time and money.

 A media impression is a calculation used to evaluate the number of people who have heard about your company within a given time period.
 It can be a useful metric in calculating the impact of a public relations strategy.

-To estimate your media impressions, multiply the number of press clips gathered during the timeframe by the circulation of each post.
+To estimate your media impressions, multiply the number of press clips gathered during a designated time frame by the circulation of each post.

-If your story was published in The Times, which has around 39 million visits per month in its digital publications, then you would estimate 39 million media impressions.
-Mix that with any other press clips to get your overall media impressions.
+For example, if your story was published in The Times, whose digital publications attract around 39 million visits per month, then you would estimate 39 million media impressions.
+Combine that with any other press clips to get your overall media impressions.

 Certainly, media impressions aren’t guaranteed.
-Just because a media has a huge number of visits, it doesn’t mean that all those visitors read or saw your content.
-It also depends on if the post will appear on the first page or not.
+Just because a media outlet has a huge number of visits, it doesn’t mean all those visitors saw or read your content.
+A lot also depends on whether or not your post will appear on the first page.
 Media impressions might sound great to your clients, but they won’t necessarily help you reproduce or scale success in the long run.

 Research is crucial to evaluating a PR campaign’s success.
 Before launching your PR campaign, survey your audience and markets to see if they’ve heard of your company and offerings.
 After starting your PR activities, survey your markets one more time to check whether awareness statistics are trending up.

-Depending on the tasks for the PR team
+Depending on the tasks of the PR team

-In other words, it can be called the KPI of the team.
-Let’s say the task is to place content on a given number of media resources, to get to the first page of a certain publication, collaborate with a particular influencer or celebrity, and many other different tasks.
+This can also be called the KPI of the team.
+Let’s say the task is to place content on a given number of media resources, get to the first page of a certain publication, or collaborate with a particular influencer or celebrity.

-And the last, but certainly not the least is our favorite, the so-called PR points approach.
+And last but certainly not least is our favorite, the so-called PR points approach.
 This method is rather new, but PRNEWS.IO votes in its favor.

 This technique consists of collecting points for a particular PR activity.
 This metric is calculated individually for each company, PR campaign, or PR manager.

-In this formula, you may put all parameters which are important for you.
+In this formula, you may incorporate all parameters that are important to you.
 For example, it may look like this:

-DR – DR from Ahrefs (significance assessment in Ahrefs),
+DR is DR from Ahrefs (significance assessment in Ahrefs)

-M, Q, I – media quality index, which is calculated by many individual criteria (maybe less than 3 or more),
+MQI is media quality index, which is calculated by many individual criteria (maybe less than 3 or more)

-N – novelty (if your articles have been published in the media before).
+N is novelty (if your articles have been published by the media outlet before)

 Now let’s dig deeper with some examples and detailed explanations.
-The principle of this approach is based on that you take into account the significance assessment of the media outlet, the individual quality factors of the output there, and the fact if this media outlet published your article for the first time or not (this index is optional).
+The principle of this approach is based on taking into account the significance assessment of the media outlet, the individual quality factors of the output there, and whether or not this media outlet is publishing your article for the first time (this index is optional).

 Let’s start with the first index (DR).
-The quality and credibility are crucial for the articles’ success and further results for the brand as a whole, so it’s important to find and include a way of calculation an assessment of the significance of the media.
-We, here in PRNEWS.IO, decided to take data from the independent, but available for everybody source – Ahrefs.
-And the Ahrefs DR metric, an indicator that calculates the popularity of a source based on incoming links, citations, and its popularity, fits best for this.
+The quality and credibility are crucial for the article’s success and further results for the brand as a whole, so it’s important to find and include a way of calculating an assessment of the significance of the media outlet.
+Here at PRNEWS.IO, we decided to take data from Ahrefs, an independent but available-to-everyone source.
+And the Ahrefs DR metric, an indicator that calculates the popularity of a source based on incoming links, citations, and its visability, fits best for this.